-Also new this year is the Taronga Centenary Theatre which shows the multi-award winning animated film, presented as a 270-degree cinematic experience.
+The Taronga Centenary Theatre once again shows an multi-award winning animated film, presented as a 270-degree cinematic experience.
 It’s a great place to stop for a rest beneath a canopy of stars and a glowing planet earth as designed by children, before continuing on the journey back to the top of the zoo.

 While you can catch the ferry, we prefer to drive.
 If you stay under 90 minutes it’s free.
 Unlimited parking is $18.
 We never have any problems finding parking or with traffic either getting there or going back home again.